-Looking for an off-the-grid weekend getaway?
+Spending 2 days in Channel Islands National Park is the perfect off-the-grid weekend getaway.
 Although it’s not far off of the California coast, Channel Islands National Park feels like thousands of miles away and is one of America’s least visited national parks.
 This marine sanctuary is a great spot for a weekend spent outdoors- with kayaking, snorkeling, hiking, and amazing scenic views!

 The Channel Islands consist of 5 uninhabited islands: Santa Cruz, Anacapa, San Miguel, Santa Barbara, and Santa Rosa.
 For your first visit, I recommend going to Santa Cruz Island- one of the biggest and closest islands.
 Although it is possible to do a day trip here, I recommend spending at least one night in order to get the full experience.